ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "Most," said Hero, opening his fridge.
 "I make time to relax and learn."

-Hero studied the inside of the fridge, his expressive face clearly indicating that he'd forgotten what he was looking for.
+Hero studied the inside of the fridge, his expressive face clearly showing that he'd forgotten what he was looking for.

 "Ah, so," he said, selecting a taro root.
 He cut it up on the jet black counter and then swept the slices into his hand.